-The 12 Commandments of Fitness
+The 12 Rules of Fitness

-Easy to understand but not always easy to do, the 12 Commandments of Fitness are all you need to know to be successful in fitness.
-You may think these are common sense and you'd be right, which makes them all the more important.
+Easy to understand but not always easy to do, the 12 Rules of Fitness are all you need to know to be successful in fitness.
+You may think these are common sense and you’d be right, which makes them all the more important.

 1. Don’t blame other people for your problems.